Hugin: A State Machine Framework for Agentic Reasoning

 Task

 What the agent does.
 The initial prompt and parameters.
-Tasks can chain: one task's result becomes the next task's input.
+Tasks can chain into pipelines: one task's result becomes the next task's input, with different configurations for each phase.

 Stack

 What the agent has done.
 The immutable history of interactions.
-The context window is re-rendered from the stack at every LLM call.
+The context window is re-rendered from the stack at every LLM call — the agent never manages its own memory.

 This separation is key.
 The LLM never manages its own state — the framework does.
 The LLM is consulted as an oracle: given the current stack (rendered as context), what should we do next?
 This makes the system far more predictable and debuggable than approaches where the LLM is expected to self-manage.